A Day Out

-"A Day Out" is an episode of the British sitcom Porridge, made for the BBC.
+"A Day Out" is the fourth episode from the first series of the British sitcom Porridge.
 It first aired on 26 September 1974, and is the fourth episode of the first series.
 In this episode, Fletcher and some of his fellow prisoners are allowed out for the day to dig drainage ditches for the local council, only for mishaps to soon occur.